 ANGSANAcare is a fully registered, not-for-profit Malaysian Society, created to provide mental health therapies to underprivileged children who are either requiring palliative care or suffering from chronic or critical illnesses in Government hospitals in Malaysia.
 These services may be extended to caregivers or parents of the patients too in the hope of improving the life of the unwell child.
 Our services are free of charge.
 We depend completely on public and corporate funding and are not affiliated to any political or religious groups.

-In 2011, Dr Loh Ee Chin of UMMC identified a need for a type of special care for her palliative care patients who were suffering enormous pain and extreme stress.
-In Singapore and in many developed countries, doctors were tapping into the expertise of art, play and music therapies that were not often used in Malaysia.
-Dr. Loh was determined to introduce such complementary support for the children in her care.
-She approached a music therapist in Kuala Lumpur who was eager to volunteer her services.
+In 2012, Dr Loh Ee Chin of UMMC identified a need for a special area of treatment for her patients in palliative care, who were suffering enormous pain and extreme stress.
+In Singapore, Australia, UK, the US and in many developed countries, doctors were tapping into the expertise of art, play and music therapies that were not often used in Malaysia.
+Dr Loh was determined to introduce complementary support such as this, for the children in her care.
+She ran a test programme with a music therapist in Kuala Lumpur, funded by a private individual, Ms Chung.
 The benefits of this type of therapy were immediately evident.
-She discovered that the children were becoming less fearful and, in turn, experiencing less pain.
+She noticed that the children were becoming less fearful and, in turn, experiencing less pain.
 A sense of calm and internal wellbeing was restored to them.
 Singing or playing with musical instruments with the therapist allowed children to experience joy; songs and poetry helped them to express their innermost fears for the future.

-Ria Thomas founded the new Society, ANGSANAcare, and along with Vice Chair, Sharon Yong Abdullah and a committee of dedicated members whose comprehensive vision was to offer much more than expressive arts therapy alone.
-The ‘Magic Bubble’ programme was introduced and the support network was expanded to include group sessions for children in art and music.
+Ria Thomas founded the new Society, ANGSANAcare, and along with Vice Chair, Sharon Yong Abdullah and a committee of dedicated members, expanded the scope to provide counselling, music, art and play therapies to children and their families in palliative care.
 The enthusiasm and hard work of this team, led to the inauguration and services of ANGSANAcare, a new Malaysian Society, on the 3rd March 2015.

 Testimony from Dr Eni Juraidah (Consultant Paediatric Haematologist/oncologist IPHKL)